Palpatine0/DistBench/load-balancing/README.md

 ## Design and Responsibilities

-- Strategies (in `strategy/`) implement only worker selection via `LoadBalancerStrategy.selectWorker(key, totalWorkers)`.
-For example, `RoundRobinStrategy` cycles worker IDs 1..N and exposes `reset()` to start from worker-1 for each run.
-Keys are ignored by round-robin.
+### Strategies (in `strategy/`)
+Implement only worker selection via `LoadBalancerStrategy.selectWorker(key, totalWorkers)`:
+- **RoundRobinStrategy**: Cycles worker IDs 1..N in sequence.
+Exposes `reset()` to start from worker-1 for each run.
+Keys are ignored.
+- **LeastRequestStrategy**: Selects the worker with the fewest active requests.
+Tracks active request counts per worker using thread-safe counters.
+Exposes `incrementRequestCount(workerId)`, `decrementRequestCount(workerId)`, and `resetCounters()`.
+- **ConsistentHashStrategy**: Not yet implemented.

+### Services (in `service/`)
+All strategy services implement the `StrategyService` interface, which defines three methods: `runHeterogeneousNodes()`, `runHotKey()`, and `runPartialFailure()`.

-- Services (in `service/`) own orchestration: scenario setup, per-request selection, invoking `WorkerService`, and building `vo.TestResult`. `RoundRobinService` contains a simple sequential loop for executing requests.
+Services own orchestration: scenario setup, per-request selection, invoking `WorkerService`, and building `vo.TestResult`:
+- **RoundRobinService**: Sequential loop execution; calls `roundRobinStrategy.reset()` before each scenario.
+- **LeastRequestService**: Sequential loop execution; increments/decrements active request counts around each `workerService.processRequest()` call; calls `leastRequestStrategy.resetCounters()` before each scenario.
+- **ConsistentHashService**: Not yet implemented (throws `UnsupportedOperationException`).

+### LoadGeneratorService
-- `LoadGeneratorService` provides a generic concurrent runner that services can use to execute requests in parallel while still delegating worker choice to a `LoadBalancerStrategy`.
+Provides a generic concurrent runner that services can use to execute requests in parallel while still delegating worker choice to a `LoadBalancerStrategy`.

-**Round-robin behavior details:**
-- Worker IDs are 1-indexed.
-- `RoundRobinService` calls `roundRobinStrategy.reset()` before each scenario run.
+### Strategy Behavior Details
-- The service assigns requests strictly in 1..N..1 order.
+- **Round Robin**: Worker IDs are 1-indexed.
+Service assigns requests strictly in 1..N..1 order (sequential execution).
 Concurrency can be introduced by using `LoadGeneratorService`.
+- **Least Request**: Tracks active requests per worker.
+In sequential execution, this behaves similarly to round-robin since only one request is active at a time.
+The strategy shows its advantage when used with concurrent execution (e.g., via `LoadGeneratorService`).

+## How Scenarios Are Simulated

+All scenarios run **in-process** — there are no real separate servers or network calls.
+Workers are simulated using configuration and timing delays:

+### Heterogeneous Nodes Simulation
+- **Setup**: Configures 3 workers with different base latencies (50ms, 100ms, 200ms) and 0% failure rate
+- **Execution**: 300 requests with unique keys ("key-1" through "key-300")
+- **Worker behavior**: `WorkerService.processRequest()` uses `Thread.sleep()` to simulate processing time:
+  - Base latency from configuration (e.g., 50ms for worker-1)
+  - Random jitter of ±10ms added to each request (simulates real-world variance)
+  - Worker-1: actual latency ranges 40-60ms
+  - Worker-2: actual latency ranges 90-110ms
+  - Worker-3: actual latency ranges 190-210ms
+- **Goal**: Test how strategies perform when workers have different speeds

+### Hot Key Simulation
+- **Setup**: Configures 3 workers with uniform 100ms latency and 0% failure rate
+- **Execution**: 300 requests total
+  - First 240 requests (80%) use the same key: `"popular"`
+  - Remaining 60 requests use random keys: `"key-1"` through `"key-100"`
+- **Goal**: Test cache affinity and key-based routing (consistent hash should route all "popular" requests to the same worker; round-robin ignores keys)

+### Partial Failure Simulation
+- **Phase 1 (baseline)**: 100 requests, all workers at 100ms latency with 0% failure rate
+- **Phase 2 (failure injection)**: 200 requests, worker-2 latency remains 100ms but failure rate set to 50%
+  - On each request to worker-2, `random.nextDouble() < 0.5` determines if it throws an exception
+  - Failed requests have 0ms latency (recorded as failure immediately)
+- **No strategy reset between phases**: Round-robin pointer and least-request counters continue from Phase 1 to simulate mid-run failure
+- **Goal**: Test resilience and failure handling (round-robin continues routing to failing worker; least-request in concurrent mode should avoid it)

 ## Getting Started